PacificBiosciences/PacBioFileFormats/DataSet.rst

 The following Property Names are supported by either the pbbam C++ API or pbcore Python API.
 Those that allow list values indicates by brackets, those supported by both pbbam and pbcore are in **bold**, those only by pbcore are *italicized*.

-TODO add the particular indices that support the filters.

 +---------------+------------------------------------------------+---------------------------+----------+
 | Property Name | Description                                    | Other Names               | Type     |